 Children who have a doctor, dentist, or another service-related appointment before coming to school must arrive at the school by 10:30 AM at the latest.
 Children who have appointments that require coming to school and then going out for the appointment must return to school by 11:00 AM if the child will be napping at school, otherwise, children can return from appointments after 2:30 PM (after nap time).
+If your child is receiving ongoing services that require a modified schedule, please contact the leadership team.
 We appreciate your cooperation in making every attempt to schedule appointments accordingly.